-Mr. Matthew Cole and Mr. Jeffrey Sherman are co-Portfolio Managers and are primarily responsible for the day-to-day management of the Fund.
+Mr. Matthew Cole and Mr. Jeffrey Sherman are co-Portfolio Managers and are primarily responsible for the day-to-day management of each Fund.

 Mr. Cole has been with the Sub-Adviser since 2022, where he is the Chief Executive Officer and Chief Investment Officer.
-Mr. Cole has advised on determining the investment exposures of the Fund since the Fund's inception in August 2023.
-Prior to Mr. Cole's tenure with the Sub-Adviser, Mr. Cole was a Fixed Income Portfolio Manager for a large U.S. pension fund from 2011 - 2022.
+Mr. Cole has advised on determining the investment exposures of each Fund since each Fund's respective inception.
+Prior to Mr. Cole's tenure with the Sub-Adviser, Mr. Cole was a Fixed Income Portfolio Manager for a large U.S. pension fund from 2011 to 2022.
 Mr. Cole has a MBA in Finance and a B.Sc in Finance and Risk Management & Insurance from Sacramento State University.
-He is also a CFA® Charterholder.
+He is also a CFA[®] Charterholder.

 Mr. Sherman joined the Sub-Adviser as a portfolio manager in 2023.
-Prior to Mr. Sherman's tenure with the Sub-Adviser, Mr. Sherman was a Quantitative Analyst for a large insurance company and built multi-asset model portfolios for an investment advisory platform.
-Additionally, Mr. Sherman worked as an Investment Officer in the Public Equities department of a large U.S. pension fund starting in 2017.
-Mr. Sherman holds a master's degree in Quantitative Finance & Risk Analytics from Rensselaer Polytechnic Institute, and a bachelor's degree in Mathematics from the University at Albany, State University of New York.
+Mr. Sherman has advised on determining the investment exposures of each Fund since June 2023 (except for Strive FAANG 2.0 ETF, which Mr. Sherman has served as portfolio manager for since the Fund's inception).
+Prior to Mr. Sherman's tenure with the Sub-Adviser, Mr. Sherman was a Quantitative Analyst for a large insurance company and built multi-asset model portfolios for an investment advisory platform from 2020 to 2022.
+Additionally, Mr. Sherman worked as an Investment Officer in the Public Equities department of a large U.S. pension fund from 2017 to 2020.
+Mr. Sherman holds a master's degree in Quantitative Finance & Risk Analytics from Rensselaer Polytechnic Institute and a bachelor's degree in Mathematics from the University at Albany, State University of New York.

-The Fund's SAI provides additional information about the portfolio managers, including other accounts managed, ownership in the Fund, and compensation.
+The Funds' SAI provides additional information about the portfolio managers, including other accounts managed, ownership in the Funds, and compensation.